IcaliaLabs/guides/iOS_Swift/PERSISTANCE.md

 So basically, the first code sample turns a property list into data, that can be stored to disk.
 The second sample turns data included in some file, into a property list, which can be used in code.

+This is useful if you want to cache some app information, like a bunch of posts, but those objects you want to cache are not custom objects but property list types.

 ### NSCoding